 COVID-19 has transformed the British welfare state.
 The government has created millions of new beneficiaries, spent tens of billions of pounds it doesn’t have and created a mountain of public debt.
-And yet, when the crisis has passed, we will be left with all the old problems of welfare and well-being which we have systematically failed to address over the past fifty years.
+And yet, when the crisis has passed, we will be left with all the old problems of welfare and well-being which we have systematically failed to address over the past 50 years.

-In this book, Chris Pierson argues that we need to think quite differently about how we can ensure our collective well-being in the future.
+In this book, Christopher Pierson argues that we need to think quite differently about how we can ensure our collective well-being in the future.
 To do this, he looks backwards to the welfare state’s origins and development as well as forwards, unearthing some surprising solutions in unexpected places.

-Back to the Future;
+3. Back to the future, again